contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/03_run-tests/01_assertions.md

 Another possibility is to rely on the result of previous calls.
 DHC lets you reference the executed calls through expressions.
 For this to be possible, these calls need to have been saved at least once.
 The tool will automatically look for the corresponding last call in the history.
 To do this, it is important to follow this pattern: {“PROJECT-NAME”.”SERVICE-NAME”.”CALL-NAME”}.
 You can then reference any part such asresponse body or headers.
 For example, to get the value of the id attribute in the response body, simply use the expression response.body.id, as described below

-Having reviewed the capabilities of DHC regarding testing, let’s try it out with a real world RESTful service